-- Make a written budget and update it daily.
+Make a written budget and update it daily.
 I know that sounds excessive, but at the beginning you need to get and stay focused.
-I loved updating my numbers and seeing how quickly I could get out of debt!
-I just used a simple excell spreadsheet for this.
-At first, making a buget will be rough.
+Updating my numbers was so fun because I could see how quickly I could get out of debt!
+I just used a simple excel spreadsheet for this.
+At first, making a budget will be rough.
 You will probably forget some expenses, but after a few months you’ll be a pro!
 Stick through the rough parts, it’s worth it!

 Start paying with cash.
 Cash is more painful to spend- you can literally see it leaving your hands.
 When paying with a card, you are probably less connected to the transaction.
 Plus, it really forces you to have discipline.
 I go to the bank every pay day and get out enough cash to pay for groceries, gifts, eating out, entertainment.
 Anything that I could be tempted to splurge on, I get out cash for so once that money is gone, it’s gone.
 I keep them in white envelopes that I write with sharpie on the front what they are for.